GubbyGoober/GubbyGoober/README.md

 🌴⩥ I mainly sit afk doing other things on the side so if i miss something you say im very sorry!!! whisper me if you want an actual response from me

-🐬⩥ i have all my intrests as images on my strawpage + a little drawing thing (send drawing thingies pls!! :] ) https://thegubulator.straw.page/
+🐬⩥ i have all my intrests as images on my strawpage

 🦀⩥ dni if youre into hazbin hotel that shits nasty!!!! and or a proshipper or anyone bad really
 <!--